bob-hanson/slick-engines/README.md

 };
 ```

-Now we turn the addon into an actual engine.
+Now we turn the Addon into an actual Engine.

-Create an engine.js file in the addon dir.
+Create an engine.js file in the {{MyEngine}}/addon dir.
 This is similar to the app.js file in a normal Ember App.

 ```
+// {{MyEngine}}

 touch addon/engine.js
 ```

 Then add this code

 ```
-// addon/engine.js
+// {{MyEngine}}/addon/engine.js

 import Engine from 'ember-engines/engine';
 import Resolver from 'ember-resolver';